Cody Bellinger blasts game-ending HR, Dodgers beat Cubs 3-2

-LOS ANGELES (AP)Cody Bellinger has spent more time on the injured list than on the Los Angeles Dodgers’ lineup card this season.
-Even when healthy, the 2019 NL MVP has been batting .217 with little to celebrate.

-One major swing against the Chicago Cubs just might put Bellinger back on track.

-Bellinger homered with two outs in the ninth inning, and the Dodgers beat the Cubs 3-2 Saturday night for their first walk-off victory of the season.
+LOS ANGELES (AP) — Cody Bellinger homered with two out in the ninth inning, and the Los Angeles Dodgers beat the Chicago Cubs 3-2 Saturday night for their first walk-off victory of the season.

-Bellinger made a difficult catch on Joc Pederson’s line drive to center in the top of the ninth, and then he hit his second homer of the year, setting off a celebration for the defending World Series champions.

-”It’s not that I’m, like, searching for a big moment,” Bellinger said. ”Just playing the game, and if you’re in those moments, then you’re in that moment and you just want to perform and succeed and help the team win.”

-After Max Muncy and Justin Turner each drove in a run in the first inning, the Dodgers made 26 outs before Bellinger’s blast.
+Max Muncy and Justin Turner each drove in a run in the first inning, and the Dodgers then made 26 outs before Bellinger ended it with the second homer of the 2019 NL MVP’s injury-plagued season.
 One night after snapping a four-game skid, Los Angeles won for the second time since four Cubs pitchers combined for a no-hitter at Dodger Stadium on Thursday night.

+Anthony Rizzo homered for the Cubs, who had won their first four games of the season against Los Angeles before losing twice.

-David Price (3-0) got two outs in the ninth while pitching for the third consecutive day.
+David Price (3-0) got two outs in the ninth while pitching for the third consecutive day for Los Angeles.

 Ian Happ tied it with an RBI double in the fifth after batting for Mills.